 |Assigned Staff and Division:|

-Planning and Development staff is preparing zoning ordinance amendments to implement Program 2.8 of the Housing Element Update.
+P&D staff prepared zoning ordinance amendments to implement Program 2.8 of the Housing Element Update.
 Program 2.8 states:

 The County shall evaluate and amend as appropriate the County Land Use and Development Code (LUDC), Montecito Land Use and Development Code (MLUDC), and Coastal Zoning Ordinance (CZO) to be consistent with Government Code sections 65582 and 65583(a)(5), Senate Bill 745, and Senate Bill 2 regarding transitional and supportive housing.
 In particular, the County will amend the zoning ordinances to include definitions of transitional and supportive housing, consider transitional and supportive housing to be a residential use, and explicitly permit transitional and supportive housing subject only to those zoning regulations that apply to other residential dwellings of the same type in the same zone.

 Government Code Section 65582 contains definitions of "transitional housing," "supportive housing," and "target population."
 Government Code Section 65583(a)(5) states: "Transitional housing and supportive housing shall be considered a residential use of property, and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone."